1963 – February – Kenilworth Magistrates Court

 On Monday the 29th June 1903, the gamekeeper of Chase Woods and Boer war veteran, Caleb Carter, had disappeared, and hadn’t been seen for two days.
 Concerns were growing for his wellbeing but what un-folded over the next few days and weeks, sent shockwaves throughout town, and one of the longest Kenilworth murder mysteries had only just begun.

 Caleb Carter lived in a cottage along Chase Lane, and was last seen alive on the evening of Saturday the 27th by his younger brother Alfred, who had come over from Birmingham to spend the afternoon with him.
-They eventually parted company at just before 8.30, as it would be getting dark soon and Alfred needed to be on his way home.
+They eventually parted company just before 8.30, as it would be getting dark soon and Alfred needed to be on his way home.

-At about the same time, Caleb’s 17-year-old fiancé Mabel Hancox and her mother Ellen, had called in at his cottage to drop off some caps and socks which they had bought for him at Kenilworth.
-With Caleb not being there, they thought nothing strange about that, expecting him to be out on the land somewhere with his brother or even waiting for them at their home, Warriors Lodge Farm, which was only about a quarter-of-a-mile from the cottage.
+At about the same time, Caleb’s 17-year-old fiancé Mabel Hancox and her mother Ellen, had called in at his cottage to drop-off some caps and socks which they had bought for him in Kenilworth.
+With him not being there, they thought nothing strange about that, expecting him to be out on the land somewhere with his brother or even waiting for them at their home, Warriors Lodge Farm, which was only about a quarter-of-a-mile from the cottage.

 But as the evening wore-on, the Hancox family, and especially Mabel, had become increasing worried by his absence.
 They stayed-up late into the evening in the hope that he would eventually turn-up, but he never did.